apache/druid/docs/operations/auth-ldap.md

 Complete the following steps to set up LDAPS for Druid.
 See [Configuration reference](../configuration/index.md) for the location of the configuration files.

 1. Either create a new java trust store and import the CA certificate (or self-signed certificate) for your LDAP server into the newly created ldap truststore or import the CA certificate (or self-signed certificate) into the truststore specified by the `druid.client.https.trustStorePath`  property located in your `common.runtime.properties` file.
-In the example below we show will use one key store for both https druid clients and ldap clients but you could use a separate dedicated trust store just for ldap if you wish.
+The example below ilustrates the option with one key store for both https clients and ldap clients but you could use a separate dedicated trust store just for ldap if you wish.

    ```
    keytool -import -trustcacerts -keystore path/to/cacerts -storepass truststorepassword -alias aliasName -file path/to/certificate.cer